Vector Design: a complete guide to tools, formats and workflows (2026)

 How to vectorize an image

-Many tools now offer automatic tracing, but the results are rarely perfect.
-Auto trace can quickly generate shapes, but it often introduces unnecessary complexity: too many anchor points, uneven curves or messy paths.
-Refinement remains a critical step in any professional workflow.
+Auto trace can quickly generate shapes, but it often introduces problems: too many anchor points, uneven curves, or messy paths where edges weren't clean in the original image.
+Refinement is a critical step in any professional workflow.

 Best vector software in 2026